 The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and equity and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an ongoing basis, we evaluate our estimates, including, but not limited to, those related to bad debts, valuation of inventories, and litigation and other contingencies.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from those estimates under different assumptions or conditions.
-We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets, liabilities and equity that are not readily apparent from other sources.
+We base our estimatences, the results of which form the basis for making judgments about the carrying value of assets, liabilities and equity that are not readily apparent from other sources.
 Actual results could differ from those estimates under different assumptions or conditions.
-Additional information regarding risk factors that may impact our estimates is included above under Item 1A, "Risk Factors."
+We base our estimates of which form the basis for making judgments about the carrying value of assets, liabilities and equity that are not readily apparent from other sources.
+Actual results could differ from those estimates under different assumptions or conditions.
+Additional information regarding risk factors that may impact our estimates is included above under Part I, Item 1A, "Risk Factors."